Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - "black veil": (veil - a piece of thin material worn to cover the face, like bride's veil)
 - "storm clouds darkened the sky, threatening a rain of fire":
 - enthralled: to keep someone completely interested.
+- incongruous: unusual or different from what's around or what's generally happening.
+- innocuous: completely harmless